naschidaniel/spatialMOS/README.md

 ## Changelog

+- 2020-08-10 Prettier Django docstrings and remarks.
+- 2020-08-09 The Django website was put online on [moses.tirol](https://moses.tirol).
 - 2020-08-05 Data in JSON format can be obtained from the API interface.
 - 2020-07-30 Django was added to the project and tested locally.
 - 2020-07-29 The new version was installed on the server.
 Daily two meter Temperature spatialMOS forecasts are now generated.